 I lost count of the times that the vet told me that Ref needed to lose weight.
 I tried reducing his dinner portion size but it made no difference.
 So with this, I had to find a better solution for him.
-I read a bit about the raw diet but never really knew the best way to take on the raw diet especially since vets always recommend kibble as the main diet option for dogs.
+I read a bit about the raw diet but never really knew the best way to take on the raw diet especially since vets always recommend kibble.
 I was ready to make the change but where to start was a different story.
-How did I know how much to feed Ref, what ingredients to do I include and how did I know he was going to get all the nutrients he needs to be a healthy boy.
-Now that is where a professional comes in to it.
+How did I know how much to feed Ref, what ingredients do I include and how did I know he was going to get all the nutrients he needs to be a healthy boy.

 - Kibble does not clean teeth!
 Considering I have yet to meet a dog who chews their kibble, it is just not possible for inhaling kibble to clean teeth.